 Bear in mind that fundraising is a regulated activity with its own national code of practice.
 This code applies to volunteers as much as to paid fundraisers, so if you're doing any fundraising at all, you should be aware of it.
-If you have any questions, contact your Poppy Appeal Manager (PAM) or Supporter Care (supportercare@britishlegion.org.uk).
+If you have any questions, contact your Poppy Appeal Manager (PAM) or Supporter Care at membershipservices@britishlegion.org.uk.

-a.
 The Poppy Appeal

-1. Key timings
+Key timings

 The Poppy Appeal is the Royal British Legion's largest fundraising campaign; it launches at the end of October and concludes on Remembrance Sunday.
 The Poppy Appeal dates will be communicated each year.
-Street collections take place during this time with London Poppy Day generally being held on the first Thursday of November.
+Street collections take place during this time with London Poppy Day generally being held in early November.

-2. Roles and responsibilities
+Roles and responsibilities

 The Poppy Appeal is run by a community of just under 4,000 Poppy Appeal Organisers (PAOs).
 PAOs oversee the behind-the-scenes organisation of volunteers, collection locations and stock, and are inducted and trained before they start their role.
 Branches should support the PAOs and PAMs in the successful delivery of the Poppy Appeal.
+It should be noted that individuals appointed as PAOs are not required to be members of the RBL.

-3. PAO and volunteer appointment and removal
+PAO and volunteer appointment and removal